Skip to main content

 Check “0” (Independent) for a person who:

-• Has no physical, cognitive, or memory loss impairment affecting his or her ability to complete the task of Medication Administration and Medication Management independently.
+• Has no physical, cognitive, or memory loss impairment affecting their ability to complete the task of Medication Administration and Medication Management independently.

-• Has no physical, cognitive, or memory loss impairment affecting his or her ability to complete the task of Medication Administration and Medication Management independently, but:
+• Has no physical, cognitive, or memory loss impairment affecting their ability to complete the task of Medication Administration and Medication Management independently, but:

 • Prefers assistance with Medication Administration and Medication Management due only to a gender, age, or cultural norm.